Run agentica cli. A project folder named “agentica-test” will be created.

 Project Build & Start

-When you select the project type as NestJS + React
+When you select the project type as NestJS + React, there are client and server folders.

 Open two terminals and run the following commands.